 Nevertheless, it is a good idea to make whatever provision you can, even if there is no consideration (such as on information only websites).
-We are firmly of the view that if you look as if your protecting your interest then a visitor will assume that you will catch him if he steps over the line.
+We are firmly of the view that if you look as if your protecting your interest then a visitor will assume that you will catch them if they step over the line.

 If you want terms and conditions for a business that does not take money via a website, then you are in a completely different situation.
 But the main principle is the same: both sides must be in agreement to the contract terms - otherwise there is no contract.

-To put it another way, you must be sure that your customer cannot place his order until the terms and conditions have been brought to his attention in a form in which he can understand them and make a positive decision to accept.
+To put it another way, you must be sure that your customer cannot place their order until the terms and conditions have been brought to their attention in a form in which they can understand them and make a positive decision to accept.
 So how can you do that?

 First, present your T&C clearly and obviously, for example by reference when you send out an estimate or quotation.

 Second, ensure that you do not agree to the transaction until you know your buyer has had the opportunity to see and read your terms and conditions.
-Just as on a website, you can require the customer to acknowledge that he has read and understood them by checking a box on the order form.
+Just as on a website, you can require the customer to acknowledge that they have read and understood them by checking a box on the order form.